Learn about monstera deliciosa albo variegata care, propagation, and more!

 The leaves are generally a combination of medium jade-green and white.
 Leaves can be almost entirely white or simply have some white splotches, patterns, or blocks.
 Or leaves can be “half moon,” where exactly one half of the leaf is green and one is white.

+To fully understand monstera deliciosa albo variegata care, you need to understand variegation.
+It’s what makes this plant so expensive, so rare, and so finicky.
 Variegation can occur on many different types of plants, and you can tell a variegated plant because it has lighter splotches, speckling, stripes, or marbling on the leaves.

 This variegation can be different colors, but for the albo it’s white.
-These spots on the plant’s leaves are a lack of chlorophyll.
+These areas on the plant’s leaves are a lack of chlorophyll.
 But while this lack of chlorophyll might look beautiful, it actually makes caring for the plant a bit more challenging.

 That’s because plants require chlorophyll to photosynthesize.
 Think about it this way: the green parts of the leaves have the good stuff that helps the plant grow, while the white or variegated parts don’t contribute anything toward the plant’s growth.
 They just look nice 🙂